Pyrenees

 Geography

 Country listings include Spain[9], a sovereign state[28], in Spain[29], founded in 1715[30]; France[10], a sovereign state[31], in France[32], founded in 0843[33]; and Andorra[11], a country[34], in Andorra[35], founded in 1278[36].
 Located in include Nouvelle-Aquitaine[3], a region of France[37], in France[38], founded in 2016[39]; Occitania[4], a region of France[40], in France[41], headquartered in Hôtels de Région Occitanie[42]; Basque Country[5], an autonomous community of Spain[43], in Spain[44]; Aragon[6], an autonomous community of Spain[45], in Spain[46]; Navarre[7], a chartered community[47], in Spain[48], founded in 1841[49]; and Catalonia[8], an autonomous community of Spain[50], in Spain[51], founded in 0801[52].
-Pyrenees's part of is recorded as Alpide belt[53].
+Pyrenees is part of Alpide belt[18].

 Physical Characteristics

-Pyrenees's area is recorded as {'unit': 'Q712226', 'amount': '+19000'}[54].
-Pyrenees's elevation above sea level is recorded as {'unit': 'Q11573', 'amount': '+3404'}[55].
-Pyrenees's length is recorded as {'unit': 'Q828224', 'amount': '+491'}[56].
+Pyrenees covers an area of {'unit': 'Q712226', 'amount': '+19000'}[53].
+Pyrenees sits at an elevation of {'unit': 'Q11573', 'amount': '+3404'}[54].
+Pyrenees's length is recorded as {'unit': 'Q828224', 'amount': '+491'}[55].

 Designation and Status